The fast track to compliance: How Newcastle used Cartegraph OMS to respond to a state audit

 Newcastle has experienced other benefits, such as:

 - Time savings.
 Before implementing Cartegraph OMS, an intern would spend three hours each day making maps, studying as-built plans, and preparing materials for field inspections.
-Now all of those pieces can be accessed directly from Cartegraph for iPad in the field.
+Now all of those pieces can be accessed directly from the Cartegraph mobile app in the field.

 - Versatility.
 In preparing for a new vactor contract, Gallardo did a search for all assets with a vactor task assigned.
 These were exported for the contractor, who was then given temporary access to Cartegraph to update the data as he completed the work.